Omegapoint-Norge-Academy/secure-by-design/SalesClient/README.md

 ## Add CSRF protection

-The client already have a custom header implemented with `CsrfTokenHandler.cs`, but we need to validate its presence in the BFF.
+The client already has a custom header implemented with `CsrfTokenHandler.cs`, but we need to validate its presence in the BFF.
 We can do this by adding a middleware.

 The middleware should return `Bad Request` if the header `X-Csrf-Token` is missing.
 Remember to register the middleware in `Program.cs`.
 There are some endpoints that should not have this check applied.
 One of them are GET requests in general since they are not state changing.
 Also we need to make sure "/account/login", "/account/logout", "/signin-oidc" does not have this applied.